Coarse Ricci curvature of hypergraphs and its generalization: Introduction

-As mentioned above, in this paper, we introduce a notion of coarse Ricci curvature on hypergraph using the resolvent of the hypergraph Laplacian of \cite{ikeda2018finding}.
-Although our Laplacian is non-singular and multivalued, under the assumption of the lower bound condition of curvature of Lin-Lu-Yau type, we can deduce a diameter bound, a lower bound of nonzero eigenvalues, and a gradient estimate of the heat flow (of $L^\infty$ type).
-These properties do not hold for general $\CDC$ spaces.
-This suggests that the nonlinearity of Laplacian does not necessarily make the heat flow intractable.
-The authors believe that this observation will drive us to investigate deeper properties of curvatures with our submodular Laplacian as a candidate.
+As connections of the value of our coarse Ricci curvature, under similar assumptions of the lower bound of the curvature as Lin-Lu-Yau type, we can deduce a lower bound of nonzero eigenvalues of the normalized Laplacian (Theorem \ref{subsec:eigenvalues}) and a gradient estimate of the heat flow of $L^\infty$ type (Theorem \ref{gradient estimate}).
+Under positive Ricci curuvature, we prove a diameter bound of Bonnet-Myer's type (Theorem \ref{Bonnet-Myers}).
+It should be noted that these properties do not hold for general $\CDC$ spaces, which implies that one cannot necessarily handle the nonlinearity of our Laplacian.

-Our arguments are applicable to more general settings for submodular transformations, which are vector valued set functions consisting of submodular functions.
-In Appendix~\ref{sec:general-settings}, we give a sufficient condition for a submodular transformation to be able to straightforwardly generalize the curvature notions and our theorems.
+Our arguments for the proofs except for Theorem \ref{thm:existence-of-limit} are applicable to more general settings for submodular transformations \cite[Section 3]{yoshida2019cheeger}, which are vector valued set functions consisting of submodular functions and includes the settings of directed (hyper) graphs and mutual information.